Developing a Purpose (Philippians 1:12-30)

 “Everything that happened to me”:

-Paul’s prison was a literal one.?
-We may be facing circumstances we didn’t choose, which don’t into our plans, from which we can’t escape.
+Paul was in a literal prison.
+We may be facing circumstances we didn’t choose, which don’t fit into our plans, from which we can’t escape.

 We do know that Paul was released from this imprisonment, and even anticipated this release.?
 When Paul wrote, the outcome of the trial was still uncertain.?
 His thoughts turned to the possibility of death.